neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 :::

+In animal behavior, we often think of multi-trait phenotypes as *personalities* or *syndromes*.
+The ability of traits to be correlated with each other depends on the mechanisms of heritability and sexual reproduction.

 ### Independent Assortment

 In sexual reproduction, gametes are produced from the genome of a parent.
-Genes on separate chromosomes *assort independently* because of the random orientation of homologous chromosome pairs during meiosis.
+For each chromosome (DNA strand), each gamete carries one of the two parental versions.
+During meiosis (before the pairs of parental chromosomes are reduced to individual chromosomes), chromosome pairs line up with random orientation across the midline.
+Therefore, genes on separate chromosomes *assort independently* - ie. they ***get randomly mixed up***.
+Importantly, *independent assortment* results in suites of traits that are ***uncorrelated*** across individuals (in otherwords, individuals each get a random mix of phenotype possibilities... at least for phenotypes controlled by genes on separate chromosomes).

 :::{figure-md} Making-Gametes-KhanAcademy
 :class: figure

 <img src="/images/Making-Gametes-KhanAcademy.png" alt="fishy" width="500px">

-The homologues of each pair separate in the first stage of meiosis.
+The homologues of each chromosome pair separate in the first stage of meiosis.
 In this process, which side the male parent and female parent chromosomes of each pair go to is random.
-When we are following two genes, this results in four types of gametes that are produced with equal frequency.
+When we are following two genes, this results in four types of gametes that are produced with equal frequency (ie. randomly mixed).
 Image from [Khan Academy](https://www.khanacademy.org/science/ap-biology/heredity/non-mendelian-genetics/a/linkage-mapping)

 :::